MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/pixyz-studio.md

 After generating UVs and creating normals and tangents, you can bake the textures.

-1. Select a piece that already has UVs, normal, and tangents.
+1. Select a piece that already has UVs, normals, and tangents.

 2. Select **Optimize Mesh** > **Bake Texture Maps**.